ibm-cloud-architecture/refarch-cognitive-prod-recommendations/docs/test simulation.md

 # ODM Simulation Practices

-## Use ODM Simulation Capabilities to evaluate a churn management strategy
+## Use ODM simulation capabilities to evaluate a churn management strategy

 This part demonstrates how a churn program manager can use ODM simulation capabilities to evaluate a churn management strategy.